apoorvajagtap/host-prep-openshift/README.md

 This code supports 3.x versions of OpenShift.

 All the neccessary file; i.e., exec.py, versionFile.yaml and file with ip list should be located in the same folder.

+NOTE: The directory openshift-host-preparation is a snippet with use of paramiko and multithreading together.